Thyen-Radek/project-algorithms-for-computionality-difficult-problems/checkpoint1/Readme.md

-This checkpoint is implemented using heuristic approach
+# Checkpoint 1

 Map: 98x3

+This checkpoint is implemented using heuristic approach:

 - Going from top (exit) to bottom (my_car) i look for any cars that are blocking
 - Whenever i find one i try to move it and then recursively move any other car that is blocking that one